 —When the RF LO is in the center of the transmitted PPDU BW, the power measured at the center of transmission BW using resolution BW 31.25 kHz shall not exceed the average power per-subcarrier of the transmitted PPDU, or equivalently,(), where P is the transmit power per antenna in dBm, and is defined in Table 24-4 (Timing-related constants).

-—When the RF LO is not at the center of the transmitted PPDU BW, the power measured at the location of the RF LO using resolution BW 31.25 kHz shall not exceed the maximum of -27dB relative to the total transmit power and -15dBm, or equivalently max(P-27,-15), where P is the transmit power per antenna in dBm. (#3133)
+—When the RF LO is not at the center of the transmitted PPDU BW, the power measured at the location of the RF LO using resolution BW 31.25 kHz shall fall within that resolution BW of a 2 MHz channelization boundary and shall not exceed the maximum of -27dB relative to the total transmit power and -15dBm, or equivalently max(P-27,-15), where P is the transmit power per antenna in dBm.
+If 2 MHz channelization is not permitted, the TX LO leakage shall fall within the resolution BW of a 1 MHz channelization boundary and shall not exceed the maximum of -27dB relative to the total transmit power and -15dBm, or equivalently max(P-27,-15), where P is the transmit power per antenna in dBm. (#3133)

 The transmit center frequency leakage is specified per antenna.